 Welcome to all who are are in need of a safe place to be for a short time while more permanent arrangements are explored.
 We are a family-like community who live together and work toward the good for everyone in the household.
 Our motto, 'Safety and Courtesy,' applies to everyone, and is supported by a Positive Youth Development model which seeks to advance the best potentials of each individual.

-THE STAFF ARE ESPECIALLY TRAINED TO SERVE OUR YOUTH
+STAFF ARE SPECIFICALLY TRAINED TO SERVE OUR YOUTH

 Y.E.S. staff are qualified, trained individuals with a passion to provide youth in crisis a physically and emotionally safe environment in which they will have the opportunity to address the issues they are facing.

 Positive Youth Development Components involves